 It is notable that the D5 has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Nikon D5 (unlike the GR II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5 and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the D5 followed on from the Nikon D4S.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Ricoh websites.

 So what conclusions can be drawn?
 Is the Nikon D5 better than the Ricoh GR II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.